davebraze/OtoP-2/readme.txt

     itemacu_tr.txt: item-based accuracy based on the training data (training_examples.txt) at each sampling point;
     itemacu_te.txt: item-based accuracy based on the testing data (so far same as the training data) at each sampling point;

-One can also specify some parameters, like: benchmark -seed SEED -iter ITER -rep REP -met MET -vthres VTHRES
+One can also specify some parameters, like: benchmark -seed SEED -iter ITER -rep REP -met MET -vthres VTHRES -phoF PHOF -exTrF TRAINFILE -exTeF TESTFILE
    SEED: random seed to be used in that run;
    ITER: number of total iterations;
    REP: iterations for recording the results;
    MET: method for determining which phonemen matches the activation
-   VTHRES: if MET is 1, the bit difference threshold for determining which phoneme matches the activation On-screen outputs will be stored in *.log files.
+   VTHRES: if MET is 1, the bit difference threshold for determining which phoneme matches the activation
+   PHOF: phoneme text file (default: phon.txt)
+   TRAINFILE: training example text file (default: newtrain_exp.txt)
+   TESTFILE: testing example text file (default: train_exp.txt) On-screen outputs will be stored in *.log files.
 To change parameters of the network, see the macros in model.h

 To run it using shell command, use: sh SerRunLoc.sh NUM ITER REP